Ariëns Kappers, Cornelius Ubbo

 Ariëns Kappers studied medicine in Amsterdam (UvA).
 During his study he worked at the histological laboratory of professor Van Rees.
 He was also active in student life, enjoyed drama and became chairman of the Disputation 'Newton' with members like L.E.J.
 Brouwer.
 He graduated in 1901, microscopically studied tumours with Rotgans, became a physician in 1903, but never practised.
-Instead he was fascinated in the comparative anatomy of the nervous system.
+Instead he was fascinated by the comparative anatomy of the nervous system.
 He dissertated on 4 November 1904 cum laude under Van Rees with the thesis: "De banen en centra in de hersenen der Teleostiërs en Selachiërs".

-Throughout his life Kappens liked to travel abroad to lay international connections, to teach and or to study .
+Throughout his life Kappers liked to travel abroad to lay international connections, to teach and or to study .
 He visited twice the famous Stazione Zoologica Anton Dohrn in Napoli.
 As a student in the winter of 1901/1902 and three months in 1904/1905.
 From 1906 till 1908 he worked in Frankfurt under professor Ludwig Edinger, the founder of comparative anatomy.
-From 1923 to 1924 he was sponsored by the Rockefeller Foundation to be a 'visiting professor' in histology and neurology at the Union Medical College in Beijing, China.
-Subsequently he visited medical schools in China, Korea, Japan and the United States.
+From 1923 to 1924, he was sponsored by the Rockefeller Foundation to be a 'visiting professor' in histology and neurology at the Union Medical College in Beijing, China.
+Subsequently, he visited medical schools in China, Korea, Japan and the United States.
 Between 1929 and 1930 he was a professor at the American University at Beirut.
 He also gave lectures on the European continent, US and Canada.